pankajkapoor/mysql/readme.md

 -- select employees whose salary is above the average in their office

 -- for each employee
 --		calculate the avg salary for employee.office
 --      return the employee if salary > avg
 SELECT * FROM employees e
 WHERE salary > (
 	SELECT AVG(salary)
 	FROM employees
 	WHERE office_id = e.office_id
 )

+-- select clients that have an invoice
+SELECT * FROM clients
+WHERE client_id IN (
+	SELECT DISTINCT client_id
+	FROM invoices
+)

+-- using EXISTS which is much fater than the IN clause SELECT * FROM clients c
+WHERE client_id EXISTS (
+	SELECT client_id
+	FROM invoices
+	WHERE client_id = c.client_id
+)

 ```